Tim W. Dornis

 Global Professor of Law

-JD cum laude (Bologna, Italy, 1994), LLM in European Business Law (Nijmegen, the Netherlands, 1998), admitted to the Bar in 1997 (top 1%), Marco is Professor of Law at the University of Verona, School of Law and Visiting Professor at Bucerius Law School, in Hamburg (Fall 2017).
+JD cum laude (Bologna, Italy, 1994), LLM in European Business Law (Nijmegen, the Netherlands, 1998), admitted to the Bar in 1997 (top 1%) and to the Italian Supreme Court (2015), Marco is a Full Professor at the University of Verona, School of Law and the Director of the Centre of Excellence IUSTeC on Law, Technology, and Social Change.